NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Introduction

 The ranging errors caused by multipath and NLOS effects are strongly dependent on the complex relationship among satellites (Tx), receivers (Rx), and the surroundings \cite{sun2023resilient,10506762,sun20253d}.
-Although modeling errors in ranging measurements is challenging, they often exhibit a periodical pattern at a given site because GNSS satellites complete an orbital cycle approximately every 12 hours \cite{axelrad2005use,phan2013gps}. \autoref{fig:ranging_errors} shows the periodic ranging errors observed in GNSS data collected with an Android phone at the same site and time across multiple days.
-The color of each satellite’s trajectory indicates the value of its ranging error, estimated from ground-truth user locations \cite{10506762} after removing all known error sources, including satellite clock offsets, atmospheric delays, and relativistic effects \cite{kaplan2017understanding}.
+Although modeling errors in ranging measurements is challenging, they often exhibit a periodical pattern at a given site because GNSS satellites fly back approximately every 24 hours \cite{axelrad2005use,phan2013gps}.
+For example, we collected GNSS data using an Android phone at the same site and time across multiple days and visualized ranging errors in \autoref{fig:ranging_errors}.
+The color of each satellite’s trajectory indicates the value of ranging errors, estimated from ground-truth user locations after removing all known error sources, including satellite clock offsets, atmospheric delays, and relativistic effects \cite{10506762}. \autoref{fig:ranging_errors} shows that ranging errors at a specific site and time exhibit a similar pattern.

-The predictability of ranging errors has propelled the community away from traditional model-based approaches \cite{axelrad2005use,liu2018gnome,bai2020using} toward data-driven methods \cite{sun2020improving,sun2021using, 9490205,sun2023resilient,10506762,sun20253d}.
+The context-dependence and predictability of ranging errors have propelled the community away from traditional model-based approaches \cite{axelrad2005use,liu2018gnome,bai2020using} toward data-driven methods \cite{sun2020improving,sun2021using, 9490205,sun2023resilient,10506762,sun20253d}.
 However, obtaining accurate labels for ranging errors---critical for training neural models---is both difficult and impractical.
 As illustrated by \autoref{fig:e2e_learning}a, previous studies have used various sophisticated algorithms to estimate these errors based on ground truth locations provided by high-performance specialized positioning systems \cite{9490205,sun2023resilient,10506762,sun20253d}.
 With the derived ranging errors, an intermediate loss can be computed to train a neural network for ranging correction.
 Yet, manually calculating ranging errors is inherently imprecise due to the unobservable user clock offsets and stochastic noise \cite{10506762}.
 This raises the question: {\bfseries can we instead utilize these location labels directly, given that our ultimate goal is localization?} If so, we could bypass the need to compute intermediate losses using ranging error labels and instead train neural modules end-to-end with the final positioning task loss.

 Motivated by this, researchers have proposed end-to-end neural models to map raw measurements to location corrections directly \cite{kanhere2022improving, mohanty2023learning,zhao2024improving}, as illustrated in \autoref{fig:e2e_learning}b.
 Nevertheless, replacing well-established physical or geometric priors with purely neural models turns them into black boxes with limited interpretability.
 In addition, their positioning accuracy is tightly constrained by the quality of the initial location estimates, to which the corrections are applied, making them susceptible to degraded performance in challenging areas \cite{mohanty2023learning,10506762}, as exemplified by the set transformer in \autoref{fig:motivation}.